SEO Guide for New Zealand Businesses

-Large, high-quality images increase your page loading times.
-But this doesn’t mean you have to sacrifice quality for speed.
+Large, high-quality images increase loading times, but you don’t have to sacrifice quality for speed.

 What Is It?

-Image ALT tags are used to describe the contents of an image, and are generally displayed when you hover over an image or if the image fails to load.
+Image ALT tags describe the contents of an image, and are displayed when you hover over an image or if it fails to load.

 These Image ALT tags are also used heavily by Google.

 Instead, Google relies on the filename and ALT tag to determine what an image contains.